albar965/littlenavmap-manual/en/CUSTOMPROCEDURE.md

 ### Waypoints

-A user defined or custom approach consists of two waypoints which also indicate the runway name:
+An user defined or custom approach consists of two waypoints which also indicate the runway name:

 * `IF22`: The initial fix or start of the approach procedure.
 This point has an altitude restriction based on the entry altitude above the runway which is runway `22` in this example.
 * `RW22`: The runway threshold for runway `22` here.